-- 2. If there was trash in the trashcan replace the liner.
+- 2. If trash was in the trashcan, replace the liner.

 - 3. Clean all entry windows and doors.

 - 4. Vacuum interior carpeted mats.

+- 5. Remove any gum from the floors with the gum remover.

+- 6. Dust mop flooring.

 - 1. Dust all horizontal surfaces to head height. - 2.
-Remove spots, fingerprints, and stains from walls, doors, doorknobs, door frames, light switches, and windows. - 3.
+Remove spots, fingerprints, and stains from walls, doors, doorknobs, doorframes, light switches, and windows. - 3.
 Clean smudges and marks from glass with the glass cleaner. - 4.
 Damp clean window ledges. - 5.
 Damp clean baseboards.